 - Place the mango, sweetened condensed milk, yogurt, lime juice, salt, and cardamom in a blender and then puree until creamy and smooth.
 Taste and adjust seasonings.

-- Freeze according to your ice-cream maker’s instructions.
-Or you can place the puree in freezer-safe container, and allow it to freeze for 8 hours, stirring the puree a couple of times in the first two hours of freezing.
+Freeze according to your ice-cream maker’s instructions.
+Or you can place the puree in freezer-safe container, and allow it to freeze for 8 hours, stirring the puree a couple of times in the first 2 hours of freezing.

 Cardamom can be expensive.
 While it has a unique and powerful flavor (which is why I call for so little), if you care to omit it the recipe will still be good.
 You could also replace it with ground ginger or perhaps cinnamon.